 Once the production is finished, you update Movilitas.Cloud with the results, including the order status, the serial numbers, SSCCs, and aggregations.

 |When you use Movilitas.Cloud for administration purposes only and you isolate the control of shopfloor activities from Movilitas.Cloud by using middleware.|

 You can send commissioning requests to Movilitas.Cloud in one of the following ways:

-In all cases, the items are listed under the Commissioning tab waiting for commissioning to a market.
+The items are listed under the Commissioning tab.
+These items are ready for commissioning to a market.

 When uploading a CSV file that contains the data of produced packs, the application processes the file line by line.
 It detects the mismatches found across the data set and saves the failed records to a downloadable CSV file.

 Under the Commissioning tab, view the commissioning requests per product, select the items, and commission them to the applicable market.